6 ways to automate restaurant closing checklists

 Who it's for: Teams that want proof the work was done to standard, not just a ticked list, whether for an EHO, head office, or their own peace of mind.

-- A photo of the finished work, captured at the time
+- A photo of one cleared and wiped-down table, captured at the time

 - Proof that holds up to an inspector, not just a ticked box